What is financial assistance?

 Will I be dropped on the Tuition Due Date as I wait for financial assistance to process?

-- Students who have been offered financial assistance, meaning you have received a Financial Aid Award Letter and you can view your financial aid award in your MyWNC, are protected from first enrollment cancellation.
+- Students who have been offered financial assistance, meaning you have received a Financial Aid Offer Letter and you can view your financial aid award in your MyWNC, are protected from the first enrollment cancellation.

 - Students with disbursed financial assistance are protected from the second enrollment cancellation.